 Next let's tackle the yellow species, those that don't have orange or peach tones when freshest, although they may turn orange-brown in age!
 At that point ID gets hopeless without a microscope.
 They usually get up to 15cm high or so.
 This page has been difficult to use so far, but now it unfortunately gets even worse.
 The yellow and orange Ramarias are especially difficult to tell apart without a microscope.

 R. magnipes - spring clone of R. rasilispora, also amyloid.
 Stem base is covered with a soft white coating and may stain brown.

-R. cystidiophora - brightest yellow, smells sweet, like licorice, floral or bean-like, stem may stain brown to wine.
+R. cystidiophora - brightest yellow, erect not cauliflower-like, smells sweet, like licorice, floral or bean-like, stem may stain brown to wine.
 One variety has colours like R. formosa.

 R. velocimutans - white to yellow, rusty root.
 Stem flesh bright green in FeSO4.
 May grow up to 30cm!